 .
 Users are prone to wear Garden Garments

 Anime And Manga

 - Pictured above: Zoisite from Sailor Moon.
-His (her in the US dub) dark energy attacks take the appearance of cherry-blossom petals.
+His (her in the DiC dub) dark energy attacks take the appearance of cherry-blossom petals.

 - In the manga, some of Jupiter's attacks also involved petals.